solobit/site.solobit/README.md

 content in the form of 'comments' although, contrary to other programming styles the value is _right inside the comments_ and the code is actually the least part of this file.

+### Pro's

+In return however, we also gain a few advantages by taking this road.
+Also some of these items are mentioned because they may (partially or fully) mitigate a before mentioned drawback of this approach making it perhaps somewhat neutral.

++ Architecture written out from the start, point T-0 if done correctly.